Skip to main content

 The 60-credit-hour Associate of Applied Science in Veterinary Technology prepares students to complete their licensure exams and earn their Licensed Veterinary Technician status from the Texas Board of Veterinary Medical Examiners.

-The blended track covers the same material as the traditional two-year pathway; however, students in the three-year blended pathway complete their lecture classes online and their labs on campus.
+The hybrid track covers the same material as the traditional two-year pathway; however, students in the three-year hybrid pathway complete their lecture classes online and their labs on campus.

 This degree can be completed on the Bryan Campus.